tobilobasalawu/NoBeesWax/knowledge.md

 - All API endpoints should include error handling
 - Use try/catch blocks for async operations
 - Log all API calls and errors
+- ChromaDB used for post storage and retrieval

 ### Performance
 - Lazy load routes when possible